We are business leaders, engineers, physicians, academics, and doers. Our mission is to fundamentally improve the value of health care.

 Andrew holds an MS, Computer Science and MBA from MIT as well as graduate and undergraduate degrees in Electrical Engineering from Dartmouth College.

-Shelli Pavone, Vice President of Strategic Accounts
+Shelli Pavone, Vice President of Sales and Marketing

 Shelli has more than 16 years of healthcare sales and marketing experience, and a history of developing strategy and teams from the ground up.
 She excels in managing change and executing adaptive programs in highly competitive segments.